Step 1: Installing and configuring your Freenet node

 Go to the "Core settings" page of the Configuration menu.

 The Freenet installer picked a value of "Maximum memory usage" based on the amount of RAM on your computer.
 Frequently this value is too small to run the plugins that we will be installing in later steps.
 Make sure this value is at least 512 MB to make sure your node doesn't run out of memory.
 Symptoms that this value is too small include frequent node crashes and restarts.

 If you don't see the WRAPPER section here and you've followed the instructions in this guide this is a bug that should be reported.
-As a workaround, search your computer for the file "wrapper.conf" and open it in a text editor. (you may need to expand the search to hidden and system folders to successfully locate it).
+As a workaround, search your computer for the file "wrapper.conf" and open it in a text editor.
 Find the line starting with "wrapper.java.maxmemory" and make sure the value is at least 512.
 Save the file and restart your node.

 When you are done scroll to the bottom of the page and click 'Apply'.

 Return to the node homepage to access the restart command.